kubernetes/website/content/en/docs/concepts/containers/images.md

     - use IAM roles and policies to control access to ECR repositories
     - automatically refreshes ECR login credentials
   - Using Oracle Cloud Infrastructure Registry (OCIR)
-    - use IAM roles policies to control access to OCIR repositories
+    - use IAM roles and policies to control access to OCIR repositories
   - Using Azure Container Registry (ACR)
   - Using IBM Cloud Container Registry
   - Configuring Nodes to Authenticate to a Private Registry